o-druska/prometheus_fzj_weather_exporter/README.md

 `main.py` references the weather script and other needed scripts.
 It therefore marks the entry point of the exporter.

-# Exporter is currently under development
-The exporter is not finished yet and full functionality is not guaranteed yet.
-Installing and starting can be tested already.

 # Installing
 1. Install the package from the corresponding Github Repository:
     `pip install git+https://github.com/o-druska/fzj-weather-prometheus-exporter`